-San Diego Indecent Exposure Attorney
+San Diego Indecent Exposure Attorneys

 Sometimes, even a seemingly innocent or unintentional action may qualify as indecent exposure and lead to misdemeanor or felony charges.
 If convicted, not only will you face jail or state prison time, but you will be required to register as a sex offender, resulting in a lifetime label that will forever affect where you can live and work, as well as making you a social pariah.

-San Diego Criminal Defense Lawyer James N. Dicks is experienced with defending charges involving indecent exposure.
+San Diego criminal defense lawyer James N. Dicks is experienced with defending charges involving indecent exposure.
 As a former police officer and narcotics investigator, attorney James N. Dicks has a thorough understanding of California laws governing indecent exposure.
 He is a board certified criminal law specialist and has served in the criminal justice system since 1977.

-Indecent exposure, under state law, is definite as publicly exposing genitalia to another person or persons, with an intention to shock or disturb, or for sexual gratification.
+Indecent exposure, under state law, is defined as publicly exposing genitalia to another person or persons, with an intention to shock or disturb, or for sexual gratification.
 There can be innocent reasons behind the exposure, and there may have been absolutely no intention to create a problem for another person, such as urinating and being witnessed by another in error, or in a prank that went terribly wrong.
 Those who have any prior conviction for indecent exposure can expect harsh treatment if convicted, including the requirement to register as a sex offender, with name, address and photo all easily accessible on the internet or even a smart phone.

 Indecent exposure is typically charged as a misdemeanor, where the maximum penalty is a sentence of up to one year in county jail.
 However, multiple indecent exposure convictions will usually lead to a felony charge, where the minimum penalty is one year in state prison.